Hidde-Heijnen/mlmi-vault/030 - Notes/Math/Matrixes.md

 If you mix the collumns of an identity matrix you call it a **permutation matrix** you can easily find the inverse of a permutation matrix by doing a transpose.
 ### Determinant:
 - The **determinant** of a square matrix $A$ (denoted $\det(A)$ or $|A|$) is a scalar value that provides important properties of the matrix (e.g., invertibility).
+- The absolute value of an nxn determinant can be interpreted as the volume of the n-dimensional parallelepiped spanned by the columns of the determinant.
 #### For a 2x2 matrix:
   $$\det(A) = \begin{vmatrix} a & b \\ c & d \end{vmatrix} = ad - bc$$
 #### 3x3 matrix: